0x20F/carbon/README.md

 <br/>

 ### Installing
-Installation is done through `cargo` for now since it does the job for my needs.
+1. Installation is done through `cargo` for now since it does the job for my needs.
 ```bash
 cargo install carbon-cli
 ```
+2. Also add an alias for your shell since it'll be called `carbon-cli` otherwise.
+Just `carbon` was taken, nothing I can do about that.

 Just make sure you have a `.local` directory in your **home** folder.
 That's where Carbon will keep track of all the settings you choose while using it (in a file called `carbon-footprint.yml`)

 <br/>